California 128

 California 128 west

-Northbound Silverado Trail approaches its junction with California 128.
+Northbound Silverado Trail approaches California 128.
 Turn right (east) to follow California 128 to Conn Dam, Lake Berryessa, and Winters.
 Continue straight ahead to California 128 west to Rutherford and California 29.
 Photo taken 07/07/07.

 Back to California 127 Return to the California Gateway Continue to California 129